igor-olikh/fladar/docs/api_usage_explanation.md

 This application uses **three Amadeus APIs** to find meeting destinations for two people.
 Here's what each API does and when it's used.

+**Authentication**: The application uses pre-authentication to ensure access tokens are obtained before making API calls.
+This prevents most authentication errors (401) and ensures reliable API access.

 ## APIs Used

 ### 1. Flight Offers Search API